 As you leave the Grotto, you first come to a bridge across the Virgin River.
-From here you get a great view up the stunning rock formation you are heading.
+From here you get a great view of the stunning rock formation you are heading.
 The first part of the trail is a gentle stroll along the river and then up a gentle slope to the base of the rock wall.
 This is just a nice warm-up to get you started.

 Section 2 – The Climb

 After the initial trial, things start getting steep as you work your way up a number of switchbacks that meander up the rock walls of the canyon.
 The only worry here is the gradient.
-This part is along steep climb the is fairly unrelenting.
+This part is along a steep climb that is fairly unrelenting.
 Look out for squirrels and Chipmunks looking for scraps of food on the trials.
 By the top of this trail, you will have gained a lot of height.
 There is a wonderful lookout point back down the valley that reveals the extent of the trial you have just hiked.

 Section 3 – Refrigerator Canyon

 By now, you will have likely worked a bit of a sweat up, it can be really hot in the bottom of the canyon and the climb is quite strenuous.
 Refrigerator canyon is the perfect place to cool off and recover.
-The canyon wall close in and the tree-lined valley follow a cool stream up to the foot of the Wiggles.
-The sun only hit the canyon for a short period each day and it remains nice and cool.
+The canyon walls close in and the tree-lined valley follow a cool stream up to the foot of the Wiggles.
+The sun only hits the canyon for a short period each day and it remains nice and cool.
 The path is pretty flat and allows you time to recover from the hard accent.

 Section 4 – Walters Wiggles

 At the end of Refrigortor canyon, the path goes straight up a near-vertical rock face.
-To facilitate this safely the path takes on a long series of hairpin switchback as it wiggles up the face.
+To facilitate this safely the path takes on a long series of hairpin switchbacks as it wiggles up the face.
 Due to the efforts of Walter Ruesch who oversaw the construction of the switchbacks (hence the name) the path is very easy-going in terms of technicality.
 It’s more of the same smooth paved trail you have had up to now.
 However it takes in a lot of height in very little space, so expect a lot of exertion.
-Frequent stop and repeating the fact you re almost there should see just about any reasonably fit and healthy up to the top of these and safely at the awe-inspiring Scouts Lookout.
+Frequent stop and repeating the fact you’re almost there should see just about any reasonably fit and healthy up to the top of these and safely at the awe-inspiring Scouts Lookout.

 “Wow”.
-Spend any time at Scouts lookout and you will hear this over and over as people arrive at the top and first glimpse that view!
+Spend any time at Scout’s lookout and you will hear this over and over as people arrive at the top and first glimpse that view!
 It really is wonderful.
 Here you have a choice to make.
 Up until now the trial is level and in excellent condition.
-Exposure has been minimal and while you like got yourself breathing pretty hard on the climbs it’s not been too bad.
+Exposure has been minimal and while you likely got yourself breathing pretty hard on the climbs it’s not been too bad.
 All that Changes NOW.

 If you have read the above questions, How Dangerous, How Scary, etc… This is where the trail gets real.
 This is where people have fallen to their deaths.
 Thousands of people hike the remaining part of the trail each year and very few get into trouble, but if you are nervous and anxious at this point continuing is a bad idea.
 We hear quite a few people urging others on at this point.
-They want to get to the end bt their companions are not confident.
+They want to get to the end but their companions are not confident.
 You should not put pressure on people to push on.
 The danger is real and the fear justified.
 Only if you are fully aware and happy with the risks and dangers should you push on?
 Only if you are filled with confidence and eager to tackle the beast should you head out over the ridge?